MS in Biomedical Sciences Admissions

 - If you received two degrees from the same institution that are on the same transcript, you will need to list the institution twice, one for each degree.
 Upload the transcript with one degree and for the other, upload a blank document.
 If you leave either transcript section empty, your application will be left as incomplete.

-- International students must also submit an OFFICIAL WES Evaluation of coursework, sent directly from the evaluation agency
+- Students who obtained their degree abroad submit an OFFICIAL WES Evaluation of coursework, sent directly from the evaluation agency

 - We accept both unofficial and official transcripts.
 Generally, your application will be processed sooner if you upload unofficial transcripts; this is also our preference.
 However, please note that: